Coverage for Lib/asyncio/events.py: 92%

 476

-477 ssl_handshake_timeout is the time in seconds that an SSL server
+477 ssl_shutdown_timeout is the time in seconds that an SSL server

-478 will wait for the SSL handshake to complete (defaults to 60s).
+478 will wait for the SSL shutdown to finish (defaults to 30s).

 479